Planning a Trip to Iceland: DOs and DON’Ts (2025)

 Before You Arrive in Iceland

-- Check if an EITAS is required – From 2025, the EU will be introducing an online travel authorisation system for travellers from countries that are currently visa-free (including US, UK, and Canada).
-You’ll need to apply before your trip and pay a small fee, but full details haven’t been announced yet (and it keeps getting postponed).
+• Check if an EITAS is required – From mid 2025 (but it keeps getting postponed), the EU will be introducing an online travel authorisation system for travellers from countries that are currently visa-free (including US, UK, and Canada).
+You’ll need to apply before your trip and pay €7 (valid for three years or until your passport expires).

 Planning a Trip to Iceland: Dos and Don’ts